Final Action for Setting Payment Rates for Long Term Care Facility Services (Excluding State-Owned Nursing Facilities)

 The South Carolina Department of Health and Human Services (SCDHHS), pursuant to the requirements of Section 1902(a)(13)(A) of the Social Security Act, gives notice of the following actions regarding its methods and standards for setting payment rates for long-term care facility services (excluding state-owned nursing facilities) under the South Carolina Medicaid State Plan (State Plan) under Title XIX of the Social Security Act Medical Assistance Program (Medicaid).

-- Providing payments to nursing facilities based on the most recent cost report data available (i.e., fiscal year end (FYE) Sept.
-30, 2018);
+- Providing payments to nursing facilities based on the most recent cost report data available (i.e., fiscal year-end (FYE) Sept.
+30, 2019).

-- Reimbursing impacted nursing facilities for Medicaid's share of Hurricane Florence-related evacuation costs due to the mandatory evacuation issued by the governor.
+- Reimbursing impacted nursing facilities for Medicaid’s share of Hurricane Dorian-related evacuation costs due to the mandatory evacuation issued by Governor McMaster based upon FYE Sept.
+30, 2019, Medicaid utilization rates.

-SCDHHS is implementing actions 1, 3, 4, and 5 in order to determine Medicaid reimbursement rates based upon the most recent cost report data available.
-SCDHHS is implementing action 7 in order to provide payment to impacted nursing facilities for Medicaid's portion of costs related to the governor's mandatory evacuation issued as a result of Hurricane Florence.
+SCDHHS is implementing the above actions in order to address the impact of the COVID-19 pandemic on prospective nursing facility payment rates and toprovide payment to impacted nursing facilities for Medicaid’s portion of costs related to the governor’s mandatory evacuation issued as a result of Hurricane Dorian.

-As a result of the above actions relating to the Medicaid reimbursement methodology changes for nursing facilities effective for services provided on or after Oct.
-1, 2019, the weighted average rate is projected to be $193.17.
-The weighted average Sept.
-30, 2019, rate was $183.12.
-This represents a weighted average per diem increase of $10.05 per Medicaid patient day, or a 5.49% increase.
+As a result of the actions relating to the Medicaid reimbursement methodology changes for nursing facilities effective for services provided on or after Oct.
+1, 2020, the weighted average rate is projected to be $212.74.
+However, due to the elimination of the COVID-19 add-on for services provided on or after Jan.
+1, 2021, the weighted average rate is projected to be $202.00.
+The weighted average Oct.
+1, 2019, rate was $192.96.
+This represents a weighted average per diem increase of $19.78 per Medicaid patient day, or a 10.25% increase in the Oct.
+1, 2020, payment rates.
+For Jan.
+1, 2021, payment rates, this represents a weighted average per diem increase of $9.04 per Medicaid patient day, or a 4.69% increase.

-SCDHHS projects that based upon the above actions, annual aggregate expenditures will increase by approximately $38 million ($21 million for rate rebasing and $17 million for capital expenditures) total dollars including Medicaid days paid while the recipient is under the hospice benefit.
+SCDHHS projects that based upon the above actions, annual aggregate expenditures will increase by approximately $47.0 million total dollars including Medicaid days paid while the recipient is under the hospice benefit.

-Copies of this notice are available at each SCDHHS Healthy Connections Medicaid office and at www.scdhhs.gov for public review.
-Additional information concerning these actions is available upon request at the address cited below.
+Copies of this notice are available at each SCDHHS Healthy Connections Medicaid office and at www.scdhhs.govfor public review.
+Additional information concerning the above actions is available upon request at the address cited below.

-Any written comments submitted may be reviewed by the public at the SCDHHS, Division of Long Term Care Reimbursements, Room 1219, 1801 Main Street, Columbia, S.C., Monday-Friday between 9 a.m.-5 p.m.
+Any written comments submitted may be reviewed by the public at the SCDHHS, Division of Long Term Care Reimbursements, Room 1219, 1801 Main Street, Columbia, S.C., Monday through Friday between 9 a.m.-5 p.m.